zupermind/mcdp-vscode/README.md

 ### Dependencies

 - The `yq` command is used to convert YAML to JSON.
+See [Mike Farah's GitHub Repository](https://github.com/mikefarah/yq) for installation instructions.
+- Node.js for VS Code Extension Manager.
+- VS Code Extension Manager `vsce`.
+Can be installed simply with `npm` package manger.
+    `npm install -g @vscode/vsce`

 ### Installing